 Have you promised this loved one several times in the past that you would stop drinking, only to relapse and go back to heavy drinking?
 Have you made grand announcements of how you would change this or that, only to give up shortly after that?

 To be frank: Is this person tired of your shit?

 I ask this lovingly as someone whose “shit” MANY folks have been tired of in the past.
 I do not begrudge anyone for deciding a relationship with me was not in their best interest.

 If you’re known for making promises you don’t keep, you need to be patient with your loved ones and prove to them that you’re serious this time.

-The WORST thing you can do right now is to try to put too much stock in the support of people whom you have let down in the past and then play the victim when you don’t get it.
+The WORST thing you can do right now is to put too much stock in the support of people you have let down in the past and then play the victim when you don’t get it.

-If that sounds harsh, it’s because it is and you need to hear it.
-I needed to heart it.
+If that sounds harsh, it’s because it is, and you need to hear it.
+I needed to hear it.

 Your cycle of failure will be endless unless you learn to take some responsibility.
-You might have to build support systems outside of your friends and family at first.
+You might have to build support systems outside your friends and family first.

 Do whatever you have to do.

 Go to places where people know what you’re going through.
 Go to AA meetings, join online groups (Facebook or elsewhere), and see a counselor.